 Why Industrial Control System Security Matters Today

-• Increased digital transformation in manufacturing and utilities
+- Increased digital transformation in manufacturing and utilities

-• Growing use of Industrial Internet of Things (IIoT) devices
+- Growth of Industrial Internet of Things (IIoT) devices

-Industries that depend heavily on ICS environments include:
+Industries Dependent on ICS

 | Industry Sector | Common ICS Applications |